glencbz/notes/01-workflow/command-line/03navigating.md

 /Users/brian
 ```

-Typically the terminal will start in your `HOME` directory, each user has their own `HOME` directory, but on your computer it is common for you to be the only real user.
+Typically the terminal will start in your `HOME` directory i.e. `~`, each user has their own `HOME` directory, but on your computer it is common for you to be the only real user.
 At any given time a terminal shell process has one **current working directory**

+---

 ## `open` - Open a file/directory